Equimatchable Claw-Free Graphs

 \begin{proof} \begin{enumerate}[i)] \item Let $v$ be a non-cut vertex of $G$ (every graph has such a vertex).
 Then $G - v$ is a connected claw-free even graph, which by Lemma \ref{lem:ClawFreeAdmitsPerfectMatching} admits a perfect matching with size $(n-1)/2$.
 This matching is clearly a maximum matching of $G$ that leaves exactly one vertex exposed.
 Since $G$ is equimatchable, every maximal matching of $G$ leaves exactly one vertex exposed.

 \item Since $G$ is odd and $V(M)$ has an even number of vertices, $G \setminus V(M)$ contains at least one odd component.
-If $G \setminus V (M)$ contains two odd components, then every maximal matching extending $M$ leaves at least two exposed vertices, contradicting \ref{itm:EveryMMLeavesOneExposed}).
+If $G \setminus V (M)$ contains two odd components, then every maximal matching extending $M$ leaves at least two exposed vertices, contradicting \itemref{EveryMMLeavesOneExposed}.
 Let $G_1$ be the unique odd component of $G \setminus V(M)$.
 Assume for a contradiction that some maximal matching $M_1$ of $G_1$ leaves at least three exposed vertices.
-Then any maximal matching of $G$ extending $M \cup M_1$ leaves at least three exposed vertices, contradicting \ref{itm:EveryMMLeavesOneExposed}).
+Then any maximal matching of $G$ extending $M \cup M_1$ leaves at least three exposed vertices, contradicting \itemref{EveryMMLeavesOneExposed}.
 Therefore, every maximal matching of $G_1$ leaves exactly one vertex exposed; i.e., $G_1$ is equimatchable.

 \item Let $G_i$ be an even component of $G \setminus V(M)$.
 Assume for a contradiction that there is a maximal matching $M_i$ of $G_i$ leaving at least two exposed vertices.
-Then any maximal matching of $G$ extending $M \cup M_i$ leaves at least two exposed vertices, contradicting \ref{itm:EveryMMLeavesOneExposed}). \end{enumerate} \end{proof}
+Then any maximal matching of $G$ extending $M \cup M_i$ leaves at least two exposed vertices, contradicting \itemref{EveryMMLeavesOneExposed}. \end{enumerate} \end{proof}